skarlekar/fargate-patterns/README.md

 We will use the ***Scaling-Container*** to build an auto-scaling service that finds the value of the coins thrown on a table from an image.
 With this pattern, you will have a small footprint always running and scale up or down as the processing demands.

-Later we will explore the ***Sidecar-Assembly*** pattern to assemble otherwise fully functional services running in containers to build an application that has expanded capabilities beyond what is provided by these services.
+Later we will explore the ***Sidecar-Assembly*** pattern to deploy components of an application into a separate containers to provide isolation and encapsulation.
+This pattern can also enable applications to be composed of heterogeneous components and technologies. - assemble otherwise fully functional services running in containers to build an application that has expanded capabilities beyond what is provided by these services.
 In essence, to reinforce that the whole is greater than the sum of its parts.

 ## *Container-on-Demand* Pattern
 ### Context & Problem